fbpx

 A simple practice for anyone, anytime, is to sit.
 Just sit.
 Just breathe.
 Just be.
 How long has it been since you did this?
 I’m not talking about meditating or any activity that requires focus.
 I am asking you to sit still and simply be with yourself and the world around you.
 There are times all throughout your day to do this.
 It only requires giving yourself permission.

 I keep noticing my resistance to sitting still.
 My comfort zone is being busy.
-When I think about just sitting my brain goes to what can I do, crazy right?
+When I think about just sitting my brain goes to what can I do?
+Crazy right?!
 I recently read a wonderful book, The Sacred Enneagram, by Christopher L. Heuertz.
 Christopher shares a practice called engaging solitude, where he suggests taking 20 minutes a day to sit quietly with myself.
 I have been doing this for months now and it is blissful.
 I hadn’t realized how pressured I always felt to be doing something.
 I now give myself permission to do nothing.

 It can fun to discover your favorite place or time for sitting still.
 Personally, I love my morning sit with my cup of strong, black coffee.
 The world is quiet, my body barely awake, and I get to sit.
 There is no doing involved, simply breathing and being in my body in the moment.
 I am always delighted, and often surprised, at what pops up to be noticed.
 I also love to end my day with sitting outside staring at the night sky.